GarretAnd/Sudoku-Proj/TESTING.md

 4. Solve the first puzzle and print it
 5. Solve the second puzzle and solve it

-A sample run of make test in the main directory can be seen in [testing.out](testing.out)
+An example run of make test in the main directory can be seen in [testing.out](testing.out)